 - Finally, when your film is listed as part of Dream Racer TV, your viewers will be exposed to other great films and vice-versa – thus helping all film makers make their content known.

-Using the approaches above, I thought I would share with you some important statistics and what has been achieved to date, remember we started without any experience in film making.
+Using the approaches above, here are some important statistics of what has been achieved to date, remember we started without any experience in film making and our initial mailing list was friends and family.
 Today, our website has been visited by every country in the world, except from — as we go to print (Cuba and Western Sahara).
 Dream Racer has been watched by audiences from over 145 countries.
-Our On Demand platform, Dream Racer TV, has audiences from 70 countries, and this was achieved in just a little over 12 months.
+Our On Demand platform, Dream Racer TV, has audiences from over 70 countries, and this was achieved in just a little over 12 months.
+Yes we know Online Marketing now!

-Today I am proud to have gone as far as this, and even more proud to make these great stories, full of personal sacrifices, for you to watch right away on Dream Racer TV.
-When you watch any of the films above, your financial support goes a long way to support these fantastic human beings.
+Today we are proud to have gone as far as this, and even more proud to make these great stories, full of personal sacrifices, for you to watch right away on Dream Racer TV.
+When you watch any of the films above, your financial support goes a long way to support these fantastic people.

 We also need to mention that we work closely with Film Festivals such as the Toronto Motorcycle Film Festival in Canada, the Lisbon Motorcycle Film Festival in Portugal, The Vintagent in the United States, and many more that help us locate great films.